L0lus/PicoCalc-Radxa-zero-3/README.md

+# THIS IS A WORK IN PROGRESS, NO FILES CHANDGED YET,DOES NOT WORK YET
-## Guide for Setup Pi Zero 2 on Picocalc
+## Guide for Setup Radxa zero 3 on Picocalc

 #### Tips
 1. You can change UI size on Preference → Appearance Settings → Defaults